DaisukeTokuda/SM-LE_regime/README.md

 - tool/lasso/coef.py: Get the coefficient from each estimated model
 - prod/fig9_scatter_lasso_coef.py

 # Note

+- Figures S1 and S2 can be generated with prod/fig8_scatter_bpdef_importance.py and prod/fig9_scatter_lasso_coef.py, respectively
 - Some original libraries are not included (e.g., searching for available files on a local server)